📅 Post Updated: February 14, 2026

 🔒 Security Warning: The CometJacking Problem

-This is the section Perplexity doesn’t want you to read.
+This is the section Perplexity really doesn’t want you to read.
+And the numbers have gotten worse.

 The Prompt Injection Problem